danielserrao/terraform-aws-learning/terraform/ec2-scalable-app/README.md

 - terraform plan -destroy (Check what will be destroyed before actually destroying it)
 - terraform destroy -auto-approve (Destroy what was deployed by TF)

+# TODO

+- Create Security Group via TF to allow SSH and put this example in a separate folder.

+- Do similar example in a different folder using SSM instead of SSH.

+- Add connectivity through LoadBalancer on the second example.